 Figure 3: Vacuum Chamber (with faces to be modified)

-Though the client provides the vacuum chamber, many of the features/parts of the chambers are still decided by the design team.
+The team performed initial research on various low-cost methods for cryogenically cooling a small electrical component under vacuum.
+In collaboration with the client, the client identified and purchased a combination vacuum chamber and coldfinger suitable for their needs as defined by this project.
+Even though we have settled on a purchased apparatus, Many of the features/parts of the chamber are still decided by the design team.
 Thus, we are including it as a subsystem and considering it as part of our design.

 As shown in Figure 3, the vacuum chamber is a cube with a ConFlat flange interface on each face.
 The cube has an edge length of 7 cm.
 In our design, the top flange will connect to a tube that interfaces with both the cold finger and the vacuum pump (see Figure 2).
 The cold finger will enter the chamber from the top, and the gas in the chamber will be pumped in and out of the chamber through the top as well.
 Electrical feedthroughs follow the path of the cold finger to relay signal in and out of the system.
 The front side, as shown in Figure 3, will be an optical viewing window for optical characterization of the sample.
 One of the side flanges will be used to attach the magnet holders and the magnets (see section 3 of the Sub-System Description).
 The rest of the cube faces will be sealed with blank flanges.